-Many testers worried that a portable chair would force them to sacrifice their favorite qualities: comfort, stability, and bonus features (cup holders, coolers, etc).
+Many testers worried that a portable chair would force them to sacrifice their favorite qualities: comfort, stability, and bonus features (cup holders, coolers, etc.).
 However, the Big Agnes Helinox Chair One did an excellent job at representing all of the perks one can have in a small and lightweight seat - comfort, stability, and durability.
 While not the lightest or smallest chair we tested, it weighs less than two pounds and packs up in a pouch that is only slightly larger than a 2-liter water bottle, and is therefore still extremely portable - much more so than the traditional camping specific chairs we tested!

-Read full review: Big Agnes Helinox Chair One
+Read review: Big Agnes Helinox Chair One

 Best Buy on a Tight Budget

 While our testers really liked the Moon Lence, their biggest complaints about it were the lack of stability and lessened durability, ultimately lowering the comfort of this chair.
-Made with slightly less durable materials, the seat stretched unevenly with each successive use, and the weight rating just isn't as high as that of the Chair One.
+Made with slightly less sturdy materials, the seat stretched unevenly with each successive use, and the weight rating just isn't as high as that of the Chair One.
 However, overall this is a pretty good chair, and with a price under $40, we feel it's hard not to keep a few in the back of the Subaru.

-Read full review: Moon Lence
+Read review: Moon Lence